mgn200/imdb_movies/README.md

 # ImdbPlayfield

 ImdbPlayfield is a Ruby study project, built with the mentoring help of mkdev.me team member.
 It covers everything a good junior-level developer should know about Ruby.
-It uses imdb top 250 as a playground for Ruby features and design patterns.
+It uses imdb top 250 movies as a playground for Ruby features and design patterns.

 It implements:
  - Parsing text files, creating objects from data
- - Sorting and filtering collections, data manipulation(with movies)
+ - Sorting and filtering collections, data manipulation(movies)
- - Playing around with classes relationships(movies, theatres and useful modules.
+ - Playing around with classes relationships: movies, theaters, helper modules, service objects
  - Test Driven Development
  - DSL
- - Basic objects design with composition and inheritance
+ - Basic objects designing, composition and inheritance
  - Scrapping with Nokogiri
- - Working with TMDB.com API
+ - Working with tmdb.com API
- - Using HAML with bootstrap template to create html page of top 250 movies
+ - Using HAML and bootstrap template to create html page of top 250 movies
- - Learning correct documentation and project structure
+ - Learning correct documentation and project structure, wrapping code in gem

 ## Install